dulvui/godot-android-export/README.md

 # godot-android-upload
 Github Action to export a Godot game to the Google Play Store.
-If you are facing problems with the action or this README feels uncomplete, pull requests are welcome or open an issue.
+If you are facing problems with the action or this README feels not complete, pull requests are welcome or open an issue.

 ## Table of contents
 - [godot-android-upload](#godot-android-upload)